 You don't have to try EVERY new marketing trend–choose a few tactics to focus on.
 Digital ads can help searchers find you exactly when they're looking for your (or a competitor's) product.
 Promoting content on social media can help build awareness of your product/ brand.
 Email marketing can be highly effective.
 Choose a tactic (or two or three) and be consistent in your efforts.

 No matter what tactic you choose, be sure you've got an up-to-date, responsive, modern website as the hub of your marketing activities.
 In today's digital world, a solid website is an absolute must-have.

 Challenge #5: Burn Out

 You care about your business and want it to succeed... and this often means long hours and stress.
 Add in the common fear that the business can't operate at its best without the owner there, and you've got a toxic blend that, over time, can lead to fatigue.
 Often, business owners end up working longer hours than their employees!

 Finding that "sweet spot" in which both the business and the business owner thrive is key.
 Be sure to take time for yourself to rest and recharge so you can keep your enthusiasm high.
 Delegate tasks when you can, and empower your employees to take ownership and responsibility.

 While every small business is different and faces different challenges, these common obstacles can be overcome.
-From cyber security to marketing, you can take charge of your business with these simple solutions.
+From cybersecurity to marketing, you can take charge of your business with these simple solutions.